 The wind down of BHP's Nickel West operations will remove acid supply from the company's Kalgoorlie nickel smelter, representing around 550,000 t/a of acid.
 Given the remote location of the Western Australia acid market from alternative global supply, the question is whether it will be possible to replace the lost supply to allow demand to continue.
 BHP has internal acid consumption of around 250,000 t/a at the Kwinana refinery with by-product ammonium sulphate generated from the waste acid stream.
 BHP has also been directing acid to its nickel sulphate production line, although demand has only small as the operation has yet to reach full capacity.
-Third-party acid demand is split between lithium-based acid consumption around Kwinana, the Lynas rare earth operation at Kalgoorlie, and other industrial end uses, for a total of ation exporting up to 100,000 t/a to the international market.
+Third-party acid demand is split between lithium-based acid consumption around Kwinana, the Lynas rare earth operation at Kalgoorlie, and other industrial end uses, for a total of 170-200,000 t/a.
+This has left the operation exporting up to 100,000 t/a to the international market.
 It is assumed that the nickel sulphate production will end due to the loss of feedstock, reducing the net-supply impact to 300,000 t/a.
 Lynas is the only demand not located at the coast, and so has a greater logistical challenge to replace the lost supply.
 However, Lynas has announced that BHP will source acid to fulfil its supply arrangements to Lynas, with the initial term of the contract running until June 2027.
-This and other demand around Kwinana will require acid inflows from outside of the region, either sourcing acid from smelters in southeast Australia or via imports from the international seaborne market demand for sulphuric acid in 2023 was approximately 1 23 million t/a 95% of which was consumed by phosphate fertiliser production.
-This demand has largely been met by
+This and other demand around Kwinana will require acid inflows from outside of the region, either sourcing acid from smelters in southeast Australia or via imports from the international seaborne market.